rocket-pig/autobabytermux/README.md

 ### Latest Updates / Changelog:
 __May 8 23__:
 * Termux:API plugin!
 Barely tested.
 But see below screenshot, AA is already getting it!
 Pretty cool.
+And yes, the toast displayed!
+User can decide what api commands are available to the Agent in the global settings area at the top of the script.

 ![merp](https://i.ibb.co/QFJpnXX/Screenshot-2023-05-08-13-54-12.png)